 - How To Sell Your YouTube Channel (And For How Much?)

 - Do Backlinks Still Matter in 2020? | Why Backlinks Are Overhyped

 I have a YouTube channel!
 Overcoming the fear of putting myself out there on video was hard to do.
-But, I’m doing it!
+But, I’m doing it in year 2!

 The hope is that one day the YouTube channel stands on its own.
 But for now, most of the videos I’m making are meant to be a complement to my blog posts.
 We’ll see if it has a positive effect on my traffic and website authority.